National Racehorse Week

 National Racehorse Week is a nationwide annual celebration of the racehorse and a chance to see first-hand the love, care and attention that goes into looking after them.

 In an experience like no other, racing training yards up and down the country, including training centres such as Epsom, Malton and Newmarket will be opening their doors from 12th to 19th September to showcase the fantastic lives that these magnificent animals lead.

 What to expect on the day

 The phrase ‘it takes a village’ is no understatement when it comes to producing a racehorse.
 From foal to training to racing superstar, every step is managed and each horse treated with its own carefully constructed regime with a team of dedicated individuals to deliver it.

 During your National Racehorse Week visit your will be able to learn about the care that racehorses receive 365 days of the year.

-Here are some the things you’ll be able to see.
+Here are some of the things you’ll be able to see.
 Each yard page will indicate what you can experience!

 “I doubt even the great Frankie Dettori could win the Derby without a horse.
 National Racehorse Week rightly puts the focus on the real stars of racing- the horses themselves: their lives, their training and, most importantly, their welfare”